Ironman Heavymetalweight Championship: History

 On November 2, 1998, Mr. McMahon awarded Mankind the World Wrestling Federation (WWF) Hardcore Championship.
 As Mankind and hardcore wrestling became more popular with audiences, the Hardcore Championship became a more serious title.
 Its popularity led competitor World Championship Wrestling (WCW) to create its own Hardcore Championship, a move followed by numerous independent promotions.
 When Crash Holly won the belt on February 22, 2000, he introduced the "24/7 rule" that the belt was to be defended at all times as long as a referee was present.

 On June 29, 2000, Poison Julie Sawada introduced the Ironman Heavymetalweight Championship in DDT as a parody of the WWF Hardcore title and recognized himself as the first champion.
-Minutes after the unveiling, Mitsunobu Kikuzawa demanded he had a look at the title belt.
+Minutes after the unveiling, Mitsunobu Kikuzawa demanded he have a look at the title belt.
 He then used it to attack Sawada and pinned him to become the second champion.

 The 1,000th Ironman Heavymetalweight Champion was crowned on April 29, 2014, when the title belt itself became the champion by pinning Sanshiro Takagi.
 At Ultimate Party 2023, the championship belt was won by a different title, the IWGP Junior Heavyweight Championship, which pinned its holder at the time, Hiromu Takahashi, only to lose the Ironman title seconds later to Kazuki Hirata.

 On May 31, 2025, Poison Sawada Julie won the title back for a tenth time.
 He announced that he would unveil a new belt for the title at King of Kings, on June 29, for the 25th anniversary of the title.